ubc-library-rc/intro-git/content/05_collab_on_github.md

 the Owner's repository.
 If there is time we will switch roles at the end so everyone can play Owner and Collaborator.

 First the Owner needs to give the Collaborator access to their repository.
-Navigate to your repository On GitHub, click the settings button on the right, then select Manage access.
+Navigate to your repository on GitHub, click the settings button on the right, then select Manage access.
 Click the green <em>Invite a collaborator</em> button and enter your partner's GitHub username in the search bar.

 ![Adding Collaborators on GitHub](figures/github-add-collaborators.png)